"I'm so glad my little girl is growing up with a fit and happy mum"

 Studio: Sherborne, Dorset

-Wellness Coach: Becky Birch
+WW Coach: Becky Birch

 Sitting in my car outside the local community centre in January 2016, I cried.

-For 10 minutes I’d been trying to build up the courage to walk into my first Wellness Workshop, but I was too terrified of what the scales would say.
+For 10 minutes I’d been trying to build up the courage to walk into my first WW Workshop, but I was too terrified of what the scales would say.
 Then, as my four-month-old daughter Ella started babbling happily in her car seat behind me, I wiped my eyes and took a deep breath.
 I had to do this for her.

 I’d struggled with my weight since I was a teenager, secretly scoffing crisps in my bedroom.
 At school, I became the jolly big girl and later, the bubbly barmaid and chef – a fun career, but terrible for my waistline!
 I’d pick at food all day and unwind in the evening chatting to customers over pints of lager.
 I’d go on a diet occasionally, then bask in people’s compliments.
 But I always found the aroma of freshly baked rolls or roast potatoes in the restaurant kitchen impossible to resist.
 Food was my source of comfort too.